darasus/ai-blog/content/python-the-language-for-web-development.md

   wide range of ease implementation and accessibility.
 It has some issues with performance when working with large datasets, such as weather forecasts or stock market data.
+intro: >-
+  What is the best programming language for developing websites?
+If you’re looking to develop dynamic websites and integrate them with databases, Python might be the right choice for you.

+  If you are a programmer or planning to become one, it’s important to know what technologies will be useful in your future career.
+As the world of software development shifts from standalone desktop applications to internet-accessible services, new programming languages emerge almost monthly to meet this demand.

+  In this blog post, we will discuss why you should learn Python if you want to become a web developer and what kind of job opportunities does it give you.
+Moreover, we will list some examples of companies using Python in their products as well as some resources on how to start learning this programming language.
 ---

 ## What is Python?